axze-az/cftal/README.md

 The specializations for processors with AVX512 extensions are not tested yet.
 AArch64 code is not tested.

+The library also contains vectors with variable sizes.
+These use the short vectors of the library for their implementation.

 ## Getting Started

 ### Dependencies